 See further instructions in the How to take care of your home section of this website.

-Pack your household waste and take it to a waste container or waste collection tube of the waste fraction in question.
-Follow the waste sorting instructions.
-They may vary slightly by area and waste treatment provider.
-Check which waste types are recycled in your house at the waste collection point.
-Deliver the waste that is not collected on the property to the local waste collection points.
+Pack your household waste and take it to a waste container or waste collection tube intended for the waste fraction in question.
+Always follow the instructions for waste sorting.
+The instructions may vary slightly by area and waste management provider.
+Please check which waste types are recycled in your house at the waste collection point.
+Please note that residents must bring any waste types that are not collected at the property to the local waste collection points.

 You can influence, for example, the living comfort, financial matters and maintenance by participating in resident activities.
 The residents’ committee or property manager organises a resident meeting at least once a year.
-You should always attend the meeting.
-Anyone over the age of 18 who lives in the house can propose themselves as candidate to manage the common affairs.
+We recommend attending the meeting whenever you can.
+Anyone over the age of 18 who lives in the building can propose themselves as candidate to manage the common affairs.
 Resident activities are voluntary and collaborative.

 The residents’ committee acts as a messenger between the residents and the property manager.
 It expresses wishes for the budget and evaluates the property’s repair needs in the spring.
 In the autumn, the committee issues an opinion on the long-term plan, the budget and the calculation of the residence charge.

-One of the most important tasks of the committee is to organise events for the house or joint events with nearby houses.
-When there is an active residents’ committee in the house, it is easier for new members to join.
+One of the most important tasks of the committee is to organise events for the building or joint events with nearby buildings.
+When there is an active residents’ committee in the building, it is easier for new members to join.
 For example, a garden work party is an excellent opportunity to get to know your neighbours better and strengthen the community spirit while taking care of the spring or autumn chores in the yard.

-In addition to the residents’ meeting, you can also participate in evening seminars and the national residents’ government development seminar.
-The seminars deal with, for example, the reform of the Right-of-Occupancy Housing Act, the safety of the house or, for example, the maintenance and development of the neighbourhood.
+In addition to the residents’ meeting, you can also participate in evening seminars.
+The seminars cover topics that affect everyone, such as the management by residents, the safety of the building or, for example, the maintenance and development of good neighbour relations.